jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-28-kafka-development-on-k8s-part-2/index.md

 RUN pip install -r requirements.txt
 ```

-We can check the image exists in the Docker daemon inside the Minikube cluster after building it with a name of *order-clients:0.1.0*.
+We can check the image is found in the Docker daemon inside the Minikube cluster after building it with a name of *order-clients:0.1.0*.

 ```bash
 docker build -t=order-clients:0.1.0 clients/.